20 Free Ways to Market Your Small Business

-What Are the Most Efficient Yet Free Marketing Strategies and Platforms?
+What Are the Most Efficient Yet Free Ways to Market Your Small Business?

 To be completely honest, there are a ton of ways you can market your business today.
 However, since most small businesses are operating on a tight budget, it is important to make use of tools and methods that require minimal or absolutely zero cost.
 For me, these twenty free marketing strategies include the following: